 Going overboard with chemical hair treatments and hot styling tools can lead to hair fall.
 Heavy usage of hair products and hair accessories can lead to hair loss.
 Some hair products, like those containing sulfates, may harm your scalp in the long run.
 Hair accessories (like elastic bands) are known to pull on the hair.
 These can cause your hair to fall out.
 Hairstyles that require the hair to be pulled tight (like tight braids or ponytails) can also cause hair fall.

-Deficiency of red blood cells in the body, sudden blood loss, and and insufficient iron levels in the body can also cause hair loss.
+Deficiency of red blood cells in the body, sudden blood loss, and reduced serum ferritin levels in the body can also cause hair loss.

 11. Crash Diets And Malnutrition